casalazarb/superstore-pbi-database/README.md

 Replicated the same business questions' analysis and visualization through Power BI, offering multiple avenues for data exploration and interpretation.
 Demonstrated proficiency in data analysis, SQL querying, and data visualization techniques.

-## Repository Structure
+## Repository Files
-database_design: Contains the logical model of the superstore database in Crow's Foot notation using Visio and SQL Server diagrams.
+**superstore_pbi.xlsx:** This file contains all the data in the database, each sheet corresponds to a table.
+This file is easy to import to Power BI.

+**superstore_pbi_diagram.png, superstore_pbi_logical_model.png, superstore_pbi_model_view.png:** This image files contain the logical model in Visio, SQL Server, and Power BI

-data_ingestion: Includes Transact-SQL scripts for ingesting datainto the SQL Server database.
+**script_superstore_pbi.sql:** This file allows data ingestion, includes the Transact-SQL code for ingesting data into the SQL Server database.

-power_bi: Houses Power BI files showcasing dashboards and visualizations created for business analysis.
-sql_queries: Provides Transact-SQL scripts for executing business queries directly on the SQL Server database.
+**sql_business_questions.sql:** Provides Transact-SQL code for executing business queries on the SQL Server database.

-## To explore the project:

-Clone this repository to your local machine.
-Navigate to the respective file (database_design, data_ingestion, power_bi, sql_queries) to access the relevant files.
+**pbi_dashboard_1.png, pbi_dashboard_2.png:** These files showcase images of Power BI dashboards and visualizations created for business analysis.
+These dashboards address the same questions as those answered by the SQL files mentioned above.

 ## Conclusion:
 The Superstore Database Project demonstrates the proficiency in relational database design, SQL ingestion, and data visualization,